labgrid-project/labgrid/doc/configuration.rst

   <https://pypi.org/project/python-vxi11/>`_.

 ``simplerest``
-  This is a generic backend for PDU implementations which can be controled via HTTP GET requests (both set and get).
+  This is a generic backend for PDU implementations which can be controlled via HTTP GET requests (both set and get).
   See the `docstring in the module
   <https://github.com/labgrid-project/labgrid/blob/master/labgrid/driver/power/simplerest.py>`__